firedrakeproject/Irksome/demos/heat/demo_heat_multistep.py.rst

   stepper.us[2].assign(u2)

 This remaining logic is pretty self-explanatory.
-We use the :class:`.MultistepTimeStepper`'s :meth:`~.MultistepTimeStepper.advance` method, which solves the variational problem to compute the next approximate value and updates the solution.::
+We use the :class:`.TimeStepper`'s :meth:`~.TimeStepper.advance` method, which solves the variational problem to compute the next approximate value and updates the solution.::

   while (float(t) < 1.0):